All Episodes

 That guy is a threat to human civilization.

-He cocked his head and looked at what are you talking about?
+He cocked his head and looked at me.

-I was watching Fox the other day.
+I was watching FOX the other day and the infobabe.

-In the infobabe, there was a sad story, a bear had uh come out of the woods and uh killed a little girl and mauled her parents.
+A bear had come out of the woods and uh killed a little girl and mauled her parents I think that's what it was.

-And the infobe at Fox asked the animal expert who was the guest, uh this seems so abnormal.
+They were camping or doing something and the infobabe at FOX asked the animal expert who was the guest, uh, this seems so abnormal for a bear to act this way.

 What do we think the bear is there for?

-To help them put out a forest fire if they start one.
+To help them put out a forest fire, if they start one.

 This is unbelievable.